thestronghearted/Assignment1/README.md

 	The session terminates once one of the users types exactly the message "bye" (User should not exit with red "x" unless prompted to)
 -Any user who tries to chat with a user already in a chat will be prompted to try again at another time (May require the person who was in a chat to relaunch the client class to become available to the new user)
 - The server confirms when messages are received by the other user through a prompt of (message received) at the end of the message you send
 - To get the GUI to work for windows hosts you have to download xming and run it without your firewall blocking it.
 Then configure putty with X11 forwarding option "localhost:0".
-Then run the application
+Then run the application.
+Or on Linux hosts you have to ssh into nightmare with the -X option.
+Then run the application.